andrewbeng89/playsketch/readme.md

-# PlaySketch: a collaborative sketcing tool
+# PlaySketch: a collaborative sketching tool

 PlaySketch is an informal web-based sketching tool that targets video game designers.
 Featureing real-time collaboration, it allows teams of users to collaborate on the same sketch, or a single user to work across multiple devices.